15 NJ Grants for Seniors You Can Apply for Today (2026 Guide)

 Weatherization Assistance Program

-- Furnace repair/replacement
+- Furnace repair and replacement

 - Insulation upgrades